Big Quantum cohomology of orbifold spheres: The Kodaira--Spencer map

 The multi-section in the neighborhood of $\mathfrak{forget}^{-1}(\Sigma_{12})$ can be constructed in a similar way.
 There exist a surjective map

-The relationship of Kuranishi structures under the $\mathfrak{Glue}$ map is the same as that of Lemma 2.6.22 \cite{FOOO_MS} (we consider $\Z/2$-equivariance instead of $T^n$-equivariance), and we can choose $\Z/2$-equivariant CF perturbations as in Lemma \ref{lem:cfp} in this case also.
+The relationship of Kuranishi structures under the $\mathfrak{Glue}$ map is the same as that of Lemma 2.6.22 \cite{FOOO_MS} (we consider $\Z/2$-equivariance instead of $T^n$-equivariance), and we can choose $\Z/2$-equivariant CF-perturbations as in Lemma \ref{lem:cfp} in this case also.